imennajar/CryptoClustering/README.md

 # CryptoClustering

-The cryptocurrency is a digital currency, which is an alternative form of payment created using encryption algorithms.In this challenge, we will use learnhow to use the unsupervised machine learning to make prediction about cryptocurrency.
+Cryptocurrency is a digital currency, which is an alternative form of payment created using encryption algorithms.
+In this challenge, we will learn how to use unsupervised machine learning to make predictions about cryptocurrency.

 ## What we will learn from this project:

 - How to find the Best Value for k

 - How to create clusters with K-means

-- How to optimize Clusters with Principal Component Analysis
+- How to optimize clusters with Principal Component Analysis

 ## Instructions: